A Master's Degree Can Be Professional or Academic

 Many universities now offer combined master's degree programs where you can study in professional and academic areas at the same time.
 This reflects a trend towards enabling academic students to be more marketable, in part, due to the difficulty they may encounter in obtaining tenured professor positions as a Ph.D. candidate later.
 At some schools, you can actually design your own degree program, so if you're interested in combining your M.L.S with an M.A. in Pan-Asian Studies, go for it!

 In addition, check out this search for combined degrees that may help you find the program that's right for you.
-If you need some flexibility in your master's degree, an online program may be a good choice; try finding what you need in this online master's degree search.
+If you need some flexibility in your master's degree, an online program may be a good choice.
+Try finding what you need in our online master's degree search.